HKU MEHU

 Medical Humanities (MH)

 The Medical Humanities (MH) Curriculum at LKS Faculty of Medicine is underpinned by a conceptual framework that begins with knowledge and self-exploration, then progresses to skill development, and finally to embodiment of attitudes and behaviours nurtured through medical humanities in clinical practice.
 It is a 6-year, compulsory longitudinal curriculum built around five designated themes based on the principle of outcome-based approach of student learning.
 The learning outcome is assessed through reflection or critical appraisal using conventional or creative means based on desired rubrics designed for different activities.
-The five themes are:

 In addition to the compulsory components of the curriculum, to accommodate the changing learning environment, we are putting more effort in creating optional opportunities and learner-led activities, allowing students to pursue new areas of interest.